WolfgangLoud/front-end-project-b/README.md

 # PROJECT PROPOSAL:
 --------------
-### List of team members: Wolfgang Loudenburg, Ari Guzzi
+### List of team members:
+- Wolfgang Loudenburg
+- Ari Guzzi

 ### Overall description of the project:
 - The topic/purpose of the SPA: